 When you leave the military, you will probably wonder what to do with old military uniforms.

-While there are rules and regulations surrounding what uniforms need returning to the supply clerk, what is alright to donate, and what to do with insignias, there is not much oversite.
+While there are rules and regulations surrounding what uniforms need to be returned to the supply clerk, what is all right to donate, and what to do with insignias, there is not much oversite.

 What The Regulations Say About Old Military Uniforms